BrendelGroup/AEGeAn/docs/api.rst

 .. c:type:: AgnCompareReportHTML

   The ``AgnCompareReportHTML`` class is an extension of the ``AgnCompareReport`` class.
 This node visitor relies on its parent class to process a stream of ``AgnLocus`` objects (containing two alternative sources of annotation to be compared) and then produces textual reports of the comparison statistics.
-See the `class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnCompareReportHTML.h>`_.
+See the `AgnCompareReportHTML class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnCompareReportHTML.h>`_.

 .. c:type:: typedef void (*AgnCompareReportHTMLOverviewFunc)(FILE *outstream, void *data)